Last Chance for Korean Dogs

 Pay with PayPal or a debit/credit card

-we cannot achieve this without your support.
-Even the smallest contribution you make can save numerous precious lives, that are wanting to live.
+We cannot achieve this without your support.
+Even the smallest contribution can save numerous dogs that are wanting to live.

 On the 1st of September, the Korean Animal Welfare Association was called in to witness a harrowing and deeply troubling sight at a puppy mill in Hwaseong, Gyeonggi-do, South Korea.
 Upon their arrival, they were confronted with a distressing and profoundly disturbing scene of cruelty that had endured for an unknown and fearfully prolonged period.